Splinter0/CrossCheck/README.md

 If you feel like that is something you would like to do feel free to shoot over a PR and I will be happy to merge it if it improves the usability and/or performance of the tool.

+### TODO

+- Dockerized solution including all dependencies like the headless browser
+- Configuration based system that allows attack definition via JSON

 ### Adding more attacks

 I will be adding more I promise, however if you have some cool ones you would like to contribute please feel free to open a PR.